 The company is also piloting additional steps, like interviewing for cultural add vs. cultural fit and removing resumes from the engineering interview process.

 But Enova doesn’t treat its diversity and inclusion training as a “one and done” approach.
-“Our employee-driven diversity council focuses on providing opportunities for learning, community building and celebration during nationally recognized months of diversity,” says Kraft.
+“Our employee-driven diversity council focuses on providing opportunities for learning, community building and celebration during nationally recognized months of diversity,” said Kraft.
 By investing in continuing education, Enova has taken the steps necessary to ensure its team is always up to the challenge.

-When it comes to diversity in the workplace, it’s important to know that you don’t have to go it alone.
+When it comes to diversity and inclusion in the workplace, it’s important to know that you don’t have to go it alone.
 Just about every company out there recognizes the benefits of corporate diversity, and thousands of them are working toward improving the status quo.

-Partnering with local companies has exposed HubSpot to a plethora of new ideas and perspectives and allowed Burke to gauge their own efforts against those of other businesses.
+Partnering with other companies has exposed HubSpot to a plethora of new ideas and perspectives and allowed Burke to gauge their own efforts against those of other businesses.
 “There are lots of smart folks who care deeply about this issue, but more work to be done to get us all to the next level.”

-7. Use the right tools
+7. Use the Right Tools

-“We are also working with a local company called Diverse City, which specializes in diversity and equity assessments, training, coaching and accountability systems,” says Mason.
+“We are also working with a local company called Diverse City, which specializes in diversity and equity assessments, training, coaching and accountability systems,” said Mason.
 “They help us build sustainable diversity and inclusion strategies.”

-8. Get granular
+8. Get Granular

 Improving diversity at the top line level is a worthwhile goal, but remember that businesses don’t operate as one single entity.
 They operate as a collection of individual teams, and the true benefits of diversity in the workplace will only be felt if each team is also a reflection of the company’s overarching efforts.